South Korea's Yoon seeks stronger economic, security ties on UK state visit

-SEOUL, Nov 20 (Reuters) - South Korean President Yoon Suk Yeol heads to Britain on Monday for a state visit, hoping to boost economic ties and enhance security partnerships to counter North Korea's evolving threats and other regional challenges.
+SEOUL, Nov 20 (Reuters) - South Korean President Yoon Suk Yeol heads to Britain on Monday for a state visit, hoping to boost economic ties and enhance security partnerships as his country faces what it sees as growing danger from a nuclear-armed North Korea.

 Yoon's four-day trip will be the first state visit hosted by Britain since the coronation of King Charles, and comes as North Korea appears to be making final preparations for another attempt at launching its first spy satellite.

-In an interview with The Telegraph newspaper, Yoon said the wars in Ukraine and in Gaza, coupled with growing Russia-North Korea ties and tensions in the South China Sea, had compelled him to seek "very close security cooperation" with the West.
+In an interview with the Telegraph newspaper, Yoon said the wars in Ukraine and in Gaza, coupled with growing Russia-North Korea ties and tension in the South China Sea, had compelled him to seek "very close security cooperation" with the West.

 The president will be met with plenty of pomp and ceremony.
-Yoon will receive a guard of honour and ride in a carriage procession to Buckingham Palace, according to the palace.
+Yoon will receive a guard of honour and ride in a carriage procession to Buckingham Palace, the palace said.

 He will hold talks with Prime Minister Rishi Sunak on Wednesday, and adopt an accord on expanding a bilateral partnership.